-- A few Event, Objective and Incident cards have game text which allows them to seed.
+- Some cards have text that specifies that they seed during a different phase than usual for the card type.
+For example, the Transwarp Network Gateway (a doorway) seeds during the facility phase; Deep Space 9 (a facility) seeds during the dilemma phase.
+(All sites seed in the facility phase regardless of when the facility is seeded.) - A few Event, Objective, and Incident cards have game text which allows them to seed.
 Unless they specify a particular phase, you may seed such cards during any seed phase. - Cards seeded under a mission and cards with a hidden agenda icon always seed face down (a hidden agenda may not be activated during the seed phase).
-All other cards seed face up. - Regardless of which phase it is or which type of card is being seeded, you and your opponent always take turns seeding or passing.
-For example, during the mission phase your opponent might seed a mission, then you might seed an objective, then your opponent might seed his next mission.
-You may not seed multiple cards at once (e.g., a group of dilemmas or a Cryosatellite and its contents). - After all the seed phases are over, show any unused seed cards to your opponent and then place them out-of-play.
+All other cards seed face up. - When a card seeded face-up allows an immediate download during the seed phase, the downloaded cards come from your draw deck or Q's Tent (they are not seed cards). - Regardless of which phase it is or which type of card is being seeded, you and your opponent always take turns seeding or passing.
+For example, during the mission phase your opponent might seed a mission, then you might seed an objective, then your

+- opponent might seed his next mission.
+You may not seed multiple cards at once (e.g., a group of dilemmas, multiple sites at a Nor, or a Cryosatellite and its contents). - After all the seed phases are over, show any unused seed cards to your opponent and then place them out-of-play.